-AUBURN UNIVERSITY (the "Employer") adopted the AUBURN UNIVERSITY TAX DEFERRED 403(b) and 403(b)(7) PLAN (the "Plan") effective September 1, 1970.
-This Summary Explanation describes the Plan as amended and restated effective January 1, 2012.
+AUBURN UNIVERSITY (the "Employer") adopted the AUBURN UNIVERSITY VOLUNTARY 403(b) PLAN (the "Plan") effective September 1, 1970.
+This Summary Explanation describes the Plan, effective April 1, 2021.

 This revised Summary Explanation of the Plan supersedes all previous Summary Explanations.
 Although the purpose of this document is to summarize the more significant provisions of the Plan, the Plan document will prevail in the event of any inconsistency.